 Anyway, he told me how Sheik was asked about some wrestlers and he [Sheik] went off on the wrestlers as their names were mentioned.
 He was calling them names, cursing, etc. You name it he said it.
 I’m thinking, “No way, the same Iron Sheik from WWF in the 80’s?”
 He told me how hilarious it was.
 I didn’t find it funny at the time, but for the heck of it, I decided to check out the link I previously saw.
 I was hooked from that day forward.

-He has done quite a few shows on Howard Stern as well. **In no way am I related to Sheik or am promoting him, but if you want some unintentional humor, it’s imperative you check him out.”
+He has done quite a few shows on Howard Stern as well. **In no way am I related to Sheik or am promoting him, but if you want some unintentional humor, it’s imperative you check the Iron Sheik out.”

 “She might move on to rappers and ball players

 But we all know I hit it first…

 I had her head going north and her ass going south

 But now baby chose to go West”

 – Ray J, Song: ‘I Hit it First‘

 Okay, so first of all the fact that you’re still on your sexual expedition with the socialite from 10 years ago is pretty lame.
 You made the sex tape in 2003.
 2…0…0…3!!
 Let it ride man, just let it go.
 You’re 32 years old, one would think that you’d be onto some productive money-making business ventures.
 You could be endorsing a type of juice, maybe a clothing line, clothing store, something.

 This not only shows immaturity but it shows your constant need for attention and trying to hang on to what was never a top-notch career in the first place.
 And the only reason you’re still relevant is because of your sister, and she hasn’t exactly been tearing up the music charts herself lately.
 At least she isn’t silly enough to pull a stunt like this.